-My husband is back and hard at work with another Pinterest project for me!
+If it’s Christmas it must be time for my husband to be hard at work with another Pinterest project for me!

-From Tim: hubby and handyman extraordinaire: This was a fantastically simple project (inspired by this sign)!
+From Tim: hubby and handyman extraordinaire: This scrap wood Christmas tree was a fantastically simple project (inspired by this sign)!
 My bride asked, “Can you make me this Chr…” and it was done.
 Well, maybe not THAT fast, but it did clock in at around 8 minutes – total!
 I did it on my Super Pinterest Saturday, where I completed a handful of Pinterest projects in one day.

 Every bit of it was pulled from my